 # cp .gitignore (make sure you don't accidentally overwrite existing one though!) cp -n TYPO3CMS-Example-ExtensionManual/.gitignore <extension-directory>/.gitignore # cp .editorconfig (make sure you don't accidentally overwrite existing one though!) cp -n TYPO3CMS-Example-ExtensionManual/.editorconfig <extension-directory>/.editorconfig

 Start editing away.
 Use the existing text to guide you.
 Look at other extension manuals (for example form) for inspiration.
-(Click on “Related Links” to jump to the repository or scroll to bottom of rendered page and click on “View page source” to see reST source.)
+(You can find a link to the repository in the footer.)

 Fill out composer.json

 composer.jsoncorrectly as described in composer.json.

 Before publishing changes, make sure the documentation is rendered correctly.